88th Readiness Division: Operation Allies Welcome

 The 88th was ordered to support Operation Allies Refuge in August 2021 as the core of Task Force McCoy.
 From August 2021 until February 2022, the task force assisted in feeding, housing, clothing, and providing assistance to the more than 12,600 Afghans resettling in the United States.
 Major subordinate elements of the task force included the Fort McCoy Garrison, the 181st Infantry Brigade, 302nd Maneuver Enhancement Brigade, 720th MP Battalion, and the 1st Squadron, 32nd Cavalry.

+Units in 2025

+The division is a subordinate geographic command of the United States Army Reserve Command.
+The division provides programs and services that enhance individual and unit readiness for mobilization and deployment of Army Reserve forces in the states of Colorado, Idaho, Illinois, Indiana, Iowa, Kansas, Michigan, Minnesota, Missouri, Montana, Nebraska, North Dakota, Ohio, Oregon, South Dakota, Utah, Washington, Wisconsin, and Wyoming.
+As of December 2025 the division consists of the following units: